ibm-js/delite/docs/_WidgetBase.md

 if the widget was created programatically, the app must manually call `startup()` on the widget or its ancestor after inserting the widget into the document.

-As mentioned above, there are currently four lifecycle methods which can be extended on the widget:
+As mentioned above, there are currently five lifecycle methods which can be extended on the widget:

 1. preCreate()
 2. buildRendering()